 We all know that cryptocurrencies have made considerable strides in value and popularity over the last few years, resulting in a slew of crypto-related startups springing up all over the place.
-We all know that a blockchain startup has a slim chance of surviving if it doesn’t get the word out.
+We also know that a blockchain startup has a slim chance of surviving if it doesn’t get the word out.
 However, when it comes to crypto marketing, we can’t help but notice that it’s becoming increasingly difficult.
 There’s a reason for that.

 When people think of blockchain, the first thing that comes to mind is the surface level of buying and selling cryptocurrencies; if this is the case, its use cases in the financial world have grown.
 Companies of all sizes can use “tokens” to create and raise funds for their businesses by buying and selling them to investors.
-On the other hand, Investors can conduct business at any time without incurring any fees.
+On the other hand, investors can conduct business at any time without incurring any fees.

 1) Being considered not viable